Douglas S. Dunham

-• Professional Organizations: He is a past chair of the Litigation Section of the Washington State Bar Association and served on the Washington State Bar Association's Court Rules Committee.
-He has drafted certain amendments to the Civil and Appellate Rules, which have been approved by the Supreme Court of Washington.
-He has been a Hearing Officer with the Washington State Bar Disciplinary Board.
-He is an Member of Washington Association for Justice and has been a member of the national Trial Lawyers for Public Justice.
-He was one of the original members of the Board of Advisors one of the first significant mediation programs in King County starting in 1999.
-He has been selected by attorneys on both sides of an issue as an arbitrator for the King County Superior Court, Mandatory Arbitration Program in over 100 cases.
-He has also served as a Judge Pro Tem.
-In 1999, he was appointed to the King County Settlement Guardian ad Litem Registry charged with the investigation, developing recommendations, and reporting to the Superior Court in cases involving the proposed settlements of injured minors.
-He has been assigned to over 40 cases.
+Mr. Dunham was one of the original members of the Board of Advisors of the non-profit Settlement Now program, one of the first significant mediation programs in King County starting in 1999.
+He has been selected by attorneys on both sides of an issue as an arbitrator for the King County Superior Court, Mandatory Arbitration Program in well over 100 cases, and has also served as a Judge Pro Tem.
+In 1999, he was appointed to the King County Court registry as a Settlement Guardian ad Litem to investigate, recommend, and report on the reasonableness of proposed settlements of injured minors.
+He has reported on over 60 cases.

 While serving as the legal advisor to his neighborhood community association board, he personally notarized over 500 signatures to remove unenforceable but morally objectionable racial restrictions from the community’s covenants.
-He helped organize the community to substantially remodel its swimming pool and related facilities through volunteer contributions.
+Mr. Dunham also helped organize the community to substantially remodel its swimming pool and related facilities through volunteer contributions.

-Since 2001, Mr. Dunham has served on the Citizens & Oversight campaign.
-He also served on the City of Seattle Pro Parks Levy Oversight Committee (charged with oversight responsibilities regarding the recent $200, 000,000 Seattle Parks and Open Space Levy), then continued to serve on the following $145,000,000 Parks and Green Space Levy.
+Since 2001, Mr. Dunham served on the Citizen’s Pro Parks Initiative campaign.
+He also served on the City of Seattle Pro Parks Levy Oversight Committee, charged with oversight responsibilities regarding the $200M Seattle Parks and Open Space Levy, then continued to serve on the following $145M Parks and Green Space Levy.
 He served as chair of both committees from 2007 to 2011.
-In 2010, he joined and continues to serve on the ARC (Association of Recreational Councils) Board of Directors, which is a non-profit that works in partnership with Seattle Parks and Recreation to provide programing at the community centers and throughout the parks system.
-Among other things, ARC provides before and after school car at the various community centers, runs summer day camps, provides programing for elders and special needs groups.
+In 2010, he joined and proudly served on the Association of Recreational Councils (ARC) Board of Directors, which is a non-profit that works in partnership with Seattle Parks and Recreation to provide programing at the community centers and throughout the parks system; which includes athletic programs, small boating and crew programs, after-school programs, summer day camps and programs for elders and special needs groups.
+He left ARC after redrafting the organization’s bylaws.